metatablecat/Tabby-legacy/README.md

 ## Installation
 Download the latest [Release](https://github.com/metatablecat/Tabby/releases), and place it into your project as expected

+If you want to use an unstable build of Tabby, build the contents provided under `src` using Rojo

 ## Basic Usage
 To create a simple Tabby project, your plugin will need at least the Tabby framework (named `Framework`) and a `Runtime` folder